 The terms Energy and Power are often used interchangeably when describing electricity.
-But despite their close relationship, the terms energy and power actually represent different aspects of how electricity is generated and used.
+But despite their close relationship, they actually represent different aspects of how electricity is generated and used.
 Understanding this difference can be very helpful for reading bills and sizing a solar/generator or backup power system.

-Power (watt) is capacity to do work at any moment (i.e. the sum of electrical loads right now)
+Power (watt) is the capacity (of work) at any moment (i.e. the sum of electrical loads right now)

-The kilowatt (one thousands watts) is the typical measure for power for a household.
-A kilowatt (kW) represents the level of power produced or consumed at any moment.
-For example, a water heater uses 4.5 kW of power, and a toaster uses 1.2 kW of power; running both at the same time equals 5.7 kW of power.
-Likewise, a solar panel produces power the moment it is exposed to sunlight.
+Likewise, a water heater uses 4.5 kW of power, and a toaster uses 1.2 kW of power; therefore, running both at the same time equals 5.7 kW of power being used.

 For an average South Dakota home...